 The Royal Gourmet ZH3002N proves you don’t need to spend a fortune for quality combo grill performance.
 This 2-burner gas and charcoal combo delivers 759 square inches of total cooking area with premium stainless steel construction throughout — lid, warming rack, control panel, and burners.

 The side-by-side design positions the gas and charcoal chambers next to each other, making it easy to switch between cooking methods or use both simultaneously.
 Two stainless steel burners generate 20,000 BTUs with even heat distribution, while the charcoal side features a slide-out ash tray for easy cleanup.
+Two side shelves with integrated hooks provide ample prep space and tool storage.

 Highlights

-- 759 sq. in. total cooking area (592 grates + 167 warming rack)
+- 759 sq in total cooking area (592 grates + 167 warming rack)

 - Stainless steel lid, warming rack, control panel, and burners